JuGid/AutoMate/README.md

 The first version will be release soon.
 We first need to implement some additionnal features :

-- [ ] Possibility to loop through some steps like a 'for'
+- [x] Possibility to loop through some steps like a 'for'
-- [ ] Possibility to add conditions to continue or not in the scenario or execute other steps
+- [x] Possibility to add conditions
+- [ ] Prossibility to exit senario at any time
 - [ ] Provide a Proxy management

 ## Contributing